There are two ways to create your GraphQL API with StepZen when you have a SQL database backend.

 The auto-generated getCustomerList

-query returns a list of all customers.
-To retrieve a single customer, add the parameter's name and type to the query.
-The id
+query field resolves to a list of all customers.
+To retrieve a single customer, add an id: Int!

 directive: